Hyperspherical Variational Auto-Encoders: INTRODUCTION

 \section{INTRODUCTION}

 First introduced by \cite{journals/corr/KingmaW13, rezende2014stochastic}, the Variational Auto-Encoder (VAE) is an unsupervised generative model that presents a principled fashion for performing variational inference using an auto-encoding architecture.
 Applying the non-centered parameterization of the variational posterior \citep{KingmaWelling-2014-eff-gradient-inf}, further simplifies sampling and allows to reduce bias in calculating gradients for training.
 Although the default choice of a Gaussian prior is mathematically convenient, we can show through a simple example that in some cases it breaks the assumption of an \textit{uninformative} prior leading to unstable results.
 Imagine a dataset on the circle $\mathcal{Z} \subset \mathcal{S}^1$, that is subsequently embedded in $\mathbb{R}^N$ using a transformation $f$ to obtain $f: \mathcal{Z} \to \mathcal{X} \subset \mathbb{R}^N$.
 Given two hidden units, an autoencoder quickly discovers the latent circle, while a normal VAE becomes highly unstable.
 This is to be expected as a Gaussian prior is concentrated around the origin, while the KL-divergence tries to reconcile the differences between $\mathcal{S}^1$ and $\mathbb{R}^2$.
-A more detailed discussion of this `manifold mismatch' problem will follow in subsection \ref{subsec:beyond-hyperplanes}.

 The fact that some data types like \textit{directional data} are better explained through spherical representations is long known and well-documented \citep{mardia1975statistics, fisher1987statistical}, with examples spanning from protein structure, to observed wind directions.
 Moreover, for many modern problems such as text analysis or image classification, data is often first normalized in a preprocessing step to focus on the directional distribution.
 Yet, few machine learning methods explicitly account for the intrinsically spherical nature of some data in the modeling process.
 In this paper, we propose to use the \textit{von Mises-Fisher} (vMF) distribution as an alternative to the Gaussian distribution.
 This replacement leads to a hyperspherical latent space as opposed to a hyperplanar one, where the Uniform distribution on the hypersphere is conveniently recovered as a special case of the vMF.
 Hence this approach allows for a truly uninformative prior, and has a clear advantage in the case of data with a hyperspherical interpretation.
 This was previously attempted by \cite{hasnat2017mises}, but crucially they do not learn the concentration parameter around the mean, $\kappa$.